Image courtesy of Box Repsol on Flickr

 So, when we go over a bump our suspension compresses, on a bike this occurs in the front forks.

-When the suspension begins to return to its normal position this is called extension.
+When the suspension begins to return to its normal position this is called extension or rebound.

 The technicians want to be able to control both aspects of this behaviour in the suspension and they do this by making some adjustments once the springs are selected and the correct preload has been applied.